UPPMAX/programming_formalisms/docs/pair_programming/README.md

     - Understand why pair programming is important
     - Understand what good pair programming looks like
     - Practice pair programming
-    - Practice to convert class diagrams to real code

 ???- question "For teachers"